Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum computing

 Consider a classical image with $N^2$ pixels, which we represent as a 2D matrix $V_{ij}$, where $i$ and $j$ are the row and column indices, or as a flattened vector $V_k$, where $k$ is an index over all pixels.
 We define the normalized pixel values $c_k = V_k/\sqrt{\sum V_k^2}$.
+A classical computer can represent the real-valued $V_k$ as an array of 64-bit floats, where each position in the array corresponds to a pixel in the image, and each value in the array represents the pixel value.
+The representation of an $N\times N$-pixel image requires $64N^2$ bits.

 Classical data can be directly represented in a quantum state using {\bf binary encoding} \citep{loading}.
 Each bit with value 0 or 1 of the binary representations of the pixel values $V_k$ is simply represented by a corresponding quantum state $\keto$ or $\keti$, respectively.
 In the case where $V_k$ are $64$-bit floats representing complex-valued visibility data, the entire image matrix can be encoded with $64N^2$ single-state qubits.